Marina Brogi: Board positions

-Currently she is an independent director and member of the Human Resources Committee of Luxottica Group, in which she was nominated by the minority slate presented by Italian and foreign institutional investors.
+Currently, she is an independent director and member of the Human Resources Committee of Luxottica Group, in which she was nominated by the minority slate presented by Italian and foreign institutional investors.

 She attends Salini Impregilo's board of directors meetings as an independent director, moreover, she is Chairperson of the Remuneration and Nominating Committee, as well as a member of the Committee for Related Party Transactions.

-She is also independent Member of the Board of Directors, Chairperson of the Transactions with Related Parties Committee, Member of the Nomination Committee at Banco di Desio e della Brianza.
+She is also an independent Member of the Board of Directors, Chairperson of the Transactions with Related Parties Committee, Member of the Nomination Committee at Banco di Desio e della Brianza.